Useful Information for Cople Residents

 Recycling and Household Waste

-Bedford, Cople and other surrounding villages are fortunate to have a reliable weekly household rubbish and recycling collection plus nearby waste sites (Tidy Tips) which are clean, easy to use and at no additional cost.
+Bedford, Cople and other surrounding villages are fortunate to have a reliable fortnightly household rubbish and recycling collection plus nearby waste sites (Tidy Tips) which are clean, easy to use and at no additional cost.
 These sites allow you to deposit your waste items according to type, eg paper, metal, wood, electrical etc which permits efficient handling and recycling.
 Please use them.

 Recycling News for Cople residents

 Bedford Borough council provides a glass recycling bin at the rear of the car park at The Five Bells public house.
 Residents can recycle green, brown and clear glass.
 Only these items can be placed in the recycling bin, if the bin is full, do not leave your recycling in bags or boxes on the floor, residents can contact the Council’s helpdesk on 0800 121 8888, and arrangements will be made for the bin to be emptied.